nodesman/essential-education/rough_notes/2023-11-15_accountability_vs_misplaced_compassion.md

 Age and habit don't create a right to harm others.
 They create a responsibility to either adapt or accept the consequences of refusing to do so.

+## The Fallacy of Ill-Gotten Sustenance

+The offender has no moral claim to any benefit—sustenance, stability, or comfort—that was acquired or maintained through their harmful actions.
+These are ill-gotten gains.

+You should never allow someone to enjoy ill-gotten sustenance, even if they claim that, without it, they would face dire personal consequences (e.g., terminal illness, financial ruin for their family).
+Your moral obligation is to truth and justice, not to preserving a peace built on your suffering.
+Their hardship is the result of their choices, not your pursuit of accountability.

 ---
 Potential Placement:
 - [Book: Harmful People] Chapter: Aftermath/Recovery - Rejecting Pressure to Forgive
 - [Book: Empathy] Chapter: Limitations of Empathy - When Empathy Enables Harm
 - [Book: Strategic Actions] Chapter: Ethics in Strategic Action - Standards as Strategy
 - [Book: Relationships] Chapter: Ending Relationships - The Ethics of Accountability